AbstractEmbedded/CoreMIDI-Thru/README.md

 <h4>AudioUnit Devices</h4>

 Recently, Apple has allowed AudioUnit plugins to expose themselves as virtual MIDI generating *output* devices to Core MIDI but not as *input* devices.
 You can use this app to create Thru Connections with them.
-If Apple were to allow AU plugins to expose themselves as input then the Thru Connection could be made directly bypassing the use of the virtual IAC Bus device and hopefully the burden of processing all incoming MIDI on the DAW's main run loop allayed.
+If Apple were to allow AU plugins to expose themselves as input devices then the Thru Connection could be made directly bypassing the use of the virtual IAC Bus device and hopefully the burden of processing all incoming MIDI on the DAW's main run loop allayed.

 <h4>Thru Connection Mappings & Packet Translation</h4>